 Quote:

 It’s called “Robo-trippin,” the term for downing a full bottle of over-the-counter cough syrup and then riding out the LSD-like hallucinations caused by its chemicals.

 If DXM Visuals were like LSD, i think more people would be doing DXM.
-Not to mention it's caused by one CHEMICAL not CHEMICALS
+Not to mention it's caused by one CHEMICAL not CHEMICAL

+Quote: